-5. Discover the finest pop arts at Museum Ludwig
+5. Museum Ludwig

 Placed at a prime location in the city of Cologne, the Ludwig Museum is a major tourist attraction.
 It is the first museum to start exhibiting modern art in Köln.
 Peter Ludwig and his wife gifted 350 pieces of modern art to start the exhibition of this museum in the year 1976.

 The primary attraction of this museum is the collection of art donated to Cologne city by lawyer Josef Haubrich.
 Some of the most famous works of Russian Avantgarde, Picasso and Roy Lichtenstein form the other integral part of this museum.
 After Barcelona and Paris, Museum Ludwig houses the third highest collection of Picasso’s arts in the world with 900 pieces.
 If you are a pop art or an abstract art fanatic, you can’t miss this museum on your visit to Cologne!